In the new South African Winter Love Island Villa for 2020 - Mash Viral

-Via Mallorca we drive to the sixth Love Island series in Cape Town, South Africa.
+As Love Island returns for the sixth series, we say we’re moving to Mallorca to spend a hot winter in South Africa.

-A new destination means that we have a brand new villa that we can be obsessed with, and even though we love both our usual Mallorcan haunt and Casa Amor, the Cape Town team has done really well.
+A new destination means that we have a brand new villa where all the action is at home, and although we’ve learned to love both our usual Mallorcan hangout and Casa Amor, the Cape Town team has done really well.

 Granted, I wasn’t sure what to expect when we boarded the minibus to Eagles Nest – the tabloids reported that the villa was in a gang-ridden area and we were standing in front of a gate called The Cottage I didn’t have particularly high expectations.